 - Avoiding tobacco and alcohol

-If you have a severe form of NUG, your dentist may prescribe antibiotics.
+If you have a severe form of NUG, your dentist may prescribe antibiotics after your dentist check up.
 You will be asked to come back in one or two days for evaluation and further treatment.

-You should return one or two days later for a third visit.
+You should return one or two days later for a third visit to the dentist check up.
 By this time, most patients are free of symptoms.
 If you do not have any other gum conditions, your dentist will want to see you in a month for a follow-up examination and cleaning.
 If you have other problems, your dentist will suggest treatment.

-Even though your symptoms may improve after the first visit, it is very important to return for follow-up appointments.
+Even though your symptoms may improve after the first visit, it is very important to return to a dentist for follow-up dentist check up.
 If NUG is not treated adequately, the symptoms can return.